-Formulated proposals to improve how the Council works to make it more open, participative and keep it non-political.
+Formulated proposals to improve how the Council works to make it more efficient, open, participative and keep it non-political.

-Supporting over 150 events, celebrations and festivals a year.
+Supported over 150 events, celebrations, and festivals a year.

-Embarked on Developing a Neighbourhood Plan for the whole of Weymouth to set out our own local Planning Policies.
+Developing a Neighbourhood Plan for Weymouth to set out our own local Planning Policies.